Canardoux/flutter_sound/doc/pages/the-tau-project/taudio.md

 - Objective C
 - C++

-We probably will have to kill some of the 8 milestones.
-But not actually sure which ones.
+We probably will have to kill some of the 8 milestones, however - we are yet to decide which ones.